 We will recalculate a core GPA and give extra consideration for any college-level and honors classes.

-AP and IB Exam Credit Transfers
+AP, IB and CLEP Exam Credit Transfers

 Standardized test scores are taken into consideration after your high school transcript.